 The increased enthusiasm among companies in the U.S. as well as around the globe to pursue expansion plans that they had shelved when the economy turned sour is good news for the world’s biggest investment banks, including Goldman Sachs (NYSE:GS), JPMorgan (NYSE:JPM), Morgan Stanley (NYSE:MS), Barclays (NYSE:BCS) and Credit Suisse (NYSE:CS).
 JPMorgan in particular stands out here as it was the adviser in each of the deals mentioned above – allowing it to race to the top of the M&A advisory league table for the year-to-date period – as compiled by Thomson Reuters.

-- How Do The Largest U.S. Banks Stack Up In Terms Of Their Core Capital Ratio?
+- How Do The Largest U.S. Banks Compare In Terms Of Meeting Their Core Capital Ratio Targets?

 M&A Deal Numbers Recovered Substantially Last Year…

 The global demand for M&A advisory services fell rapidly towards the end of 2011 when debt-related trouble in the Eurozone was at its peak.
 The table below shows the number of M&A deals completed by the world’s biggest investment banks in each quarter over the last two years and is based on Thomson Reuters’ Deals Intelligence data.